otto-de-legacy/rx-composer/README.md

 _**Work in Progress**_

+* Ready to be tested
+* Not yet performance- and/or load-tested
+* Not yet in production at otto.de
+* Partly documented

 ## About

 Microservice architectures for web applications are currently at the top of the hype cycle.
 One of the most